top of page

 C.V. available upon request.

-Danielle's work has appeared in a variety of newspaper, magazine, and academic publications.
+Danielle's writing and commentary have appeared in a variety of newspaper, magazine, and academic publications.
 She offers commentary on television, radio, and podcasts.
-Her older blogging can be found on Medium, but these days she has moved her weekly publication "Failure to Communicate" onto Substack, where you can subscribe to her work!
+Her older blogging can be found on Medium.

 "In the end, CPAC did not hedge its bets by keeping relationships hot with other power players in conservatism and it is losing — in finances, numbers and appeal.
 They tried to mimic Trump’s populist allure and failed to do it authentically.
 In that process they have hurt Republicans more broadly, who no longer have a Big Tent activist event but instead have a Big Tent circus taking place on the ugly 2008-era carpeting of a cold convention center in Maryland."